hdShang/arxiv-daily/docs/cs-CL/2025-08-04/papers/250802527v2-i-have-no-mouth-and-i-must-rhyme-uncovering-internal-phonetic-repres.md

 ---
 layout: default
-title: I Have No Mouth, and I Must Rhyme: Uncovering Internal Phonetic Representations in LLaMA 3.2
+title: "I Have No Mouth, and I Must Rhyme: Uncovering Internal Phonetic Representations in LLaMA 3.2"
 ---

 # I Have No Mouth, and I Must Rhyme: Uncovering Internal Phonetic Representations in LLaMA 3.2